4. Book 1-b - Universal Transcendental Function and Universal Transcendental Constants derived from "Pi" and "e" (Universe's Numbers, God's Numbers)

 So the final formula is:

-(1) For detailed procedure of finding the equation of the exponential function
+(1) For a detailed procedure for finding the equation of the exponential function

 or, substituting the transcendental constants C0 for P0